-- If your first treatment has failed, that is, the disease has not responded (refractory).

-- If the lymphoma has returned (relapsed).

-- If you are involved in a clinical trial.
+- If there is a high risk of the lymphoma coming back after treatment. - If your first treatment has failed, that is, the disease has not responded (refractory). - If the lymphoma has returned (relapsed). - If you are involved in a clinical trial.

-Stem cell transplants are not suitable for everyone.
-It depends on things like your age and general health, if a donor is available, the type of lymphoma you have and your other treatment options.
+Stem cell transplants may not be suitable for everyone.
+It depends on a number of things such as:

+- Your age and general health - Whether a suitable donor is available - The type of lymphoma you have and the risk of it coming back - If there are other more appropriate treatments available

-For more information on stem cell transplants, call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre.
+There are various stages or steps when having a stem cell transplant.
+Your doctor and nurse will explain each step as it happens.
+For more information, call Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre.
 Ask for a booklet: Understanding Allogeneic Stem Cell Transplants or Understanding Autologous Stem Cell Transplants.
 You can also download them from www.cancer.ie